google/pprof/proto/README.md

 If no unit is specified and the key is "request" or "alignment", then the units are assumed to be "bytes".
 Otherwise when no unit is specified the key will be used as the measurement unit of the numeric value.
-All tags with the same key should have the same unit.
+All tags with the same key should have the same unit90fps

 ## Keep and drop expressions